Relationship Quizzes: Are You In A Healthy, Non-Toxic Relationship?

 There are so many out there, after all, and while plenty can be entertaining, you’d like to find just one that answered a deeply-held question of yours regarding the health of your love relationship.

 It’s not so much whether he (or she) is really into you but whether or not those alarm bells sounding in your head are signs that something is really wrong between you two.

 And, after all, what’s the harm in taking a toxic relationship quiz, if you’ve noticed things that make you think, “Is this normal?” or “Should I be okay with this?”

 If you’re questioning the health of your relationship, there’s no harm in taking a couple quiz — particularly one designed to help you detect behavior that can spell trouble for you both down the road.

-But what behaviors in your significant other might motivate you to take such a quiz?
+But what behaviors in your significant other might motivate you to take a love quiz?

 - Dismissive behavior when you’re trying to talk about your concerns